 The great Christmas card debacle of 2002 demonstrated to many people what a dog's breakfast Microsoft had made, of what was a relatively simple procedure in Word 97/2000 …. the Word 2002/3 mail merge to mailing labels.

 The interface has been completely redesigned, and simple functions have been replaced with unnecessary complexity.
-For those struggling to make sense of the new 'features' fellow MVP Suzanne Barnhill has produced a document on her web site that will help restore the old ways of doing things.
 Below, there follows a pictorial walk-through of some of the more salient points.

 Struggle with the complexities of the mail merge wizard and its task panes by all means, but the following method means constructing the labels from the mail merge toolbar, so start by adding the toolbar: